 6 Best Natural Lazy Rivers For Tubing In North Carolina

-Floating down a natural lazy river is a quintessential North Carolina experience.
+Playing in the water is a quintessential North Carolina experience when the temperatures start to heat up.
 With an abundance of lakes, creeks, and rivers flowing throughout the state, we’re in the perfect location to explore The Tar Heel State by water!
-If you’re looking for a way to mix it up a bit, we recommend planning an adventure at these awesome lazy rivers in North Carolina.
-Grab an inner tube, a cold beverage, some water shoes, and let’s get floating on these natural lazy rivers!
+If you’re looking for a way to mix it up a bit, tubing in North Carolina is an absolute must!
+We recommend planning an adventure at these awesome lazy rivers in North Carolina.
+Grab an inner tube, a cold beverage, and some water shoes, and let’s get tubing on these perfectly floatable lazy rivers!

-If you haven’t had this experience yet, it’s a must!
-What are your favorite lazy rivers in North Carolina for tubing?
+If you haven’t ever gone river tubing in North Carolina yet, add it to your summer bucket list!
+What are your favorite places in North Carolina for river tubing?
 Let us know in the comments below!

-And for more fun ways to experience North Carolina by water, check out these 10 epic, water-bound expeditions.
+And for more fun ways to experience North Carolina by water, check out these 10 epic water-bound expeditions in North Carolina.

 What are some things to do outdoors in North Carolina?

 As evidenced in the article above, the best way to experience the Great Outdoors in North Carolina is, of course, the water.
 And High Mountain Expeditions has a river tubing adventure that’s the perfect way to do just that.
 River tubing is fun for the entire family.
 Kids will enjoy the day at least as much as you do!
 You'll create one of the best memories on this fun and relaxing trip down the New River tubing in North Carolina.

 What can I do on the rivers besides tubing in North Carolina?